ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 ## Section 4: Sample 1

 This sample is an example of a client application.
-It connects to a server.
+It sends a message to a server.

 Browse to the sample_1 sub-directory.
 Let's have a look the sample's source code.